mglover/wpnngw/README.md

 Uses the Wordpress REST API to fetch new posts and comments, and to create new comments to existing posts.

-You must be running the INN news server on the local machine: articles are injected using the 'inews' executable.
+Interacts with the INN news server running on the local machine.

 ### files

-this repository should be cloned into the pathspool directory specified in inn.conf.
-This is usually '/var/spool/news'.
-All files will be stored in $pathspool/wpnngw ('$wpnngw')
+All files will be stored in the directory set as 'pathspool' in your inn.conf file, in a subdirectory named 'wpnngw'.

 the directory $wpnngw/groups stores status and configuration data for gatewayed groups.
 Data for each gatewayed group is stored in a